Build a strong foundation for your future career in meteorology.

 Benefit from a holistic education in earth sciences.

-Cal U's meteorology program is especially distinctive because the concentration is part of the Earth Sciences Department.
+Cal U's meteorology degree program is especially distinctive because the concentration is part of the Earth Sciences Department.
 As a student studying earth sciences, you'll have opportunities to work with modern technologies, software, databases and field methods.
 You will also take field courses designed to give you practical experiences.

 Cal U has one of the few undergraduate meteorology programs that offers a course in global climate change, which also satisfies the ethics and multicultural requirements for Cal U's general education courses.
 This course is one of five climate-related courses in the meteorology curriculum.
 Very few programs offer more than one climate-related course in the meteorology program.